dmaivel/sharedgl/README.md

        ```

 # Networking
-> [!WARNING]\
-> The network protocol is currently in active early development and is prone to bugs.

 Starting from `0.5.0`, SharedGL offers a networking feature that may be used in place of shared memory.
 No additional drivers are required for the network feature, meaning if you wish to have a driverless experience in your virtual machine, networking is the given alternative.
-If the networking feature is used exclusively **(NOT RECOMMENDED)**, the kernel drivers do not need be compiled/installed.
+If the networking feature is used exclusively, the kernel drivers do not need be compiled/installed.
 However, installation of the ICD for either Linux or Windows is still required.
   - Start the server using `-n` (and provide a port if the default is not available through `-p PORT`)
   - Ensure the client libraries are installed
   - Ensure that the environment variable `SGL_NET_OVER_SHARED=ADDRESS:PORT` exists in the guest (`ADDRESS` being the host's IP address)